klayza/place-701-data/recipes/canadian-pizza.md

 ## Description
 This is essentially a sweet and salty pizza with a fruity base.
-Despite the weird combination of ingredients it's bomb af.
+Despite the weird combination of ingredients it's bomb af!

 ## Ingredients
 - Flatbread